EPCCed/ATI-ResComp-Service-docs/index.rst

 The Alan Turing Institute Research Computing Service consists of:

 - a Helpdesk, run by EPCC.
-- a Cray Urika-GX service.
 - the Alan Turing Institute Remote Access Service (Atiras), a Secure Safe Haven with an Intel cluster.

+Note: the Cray Urika-GX service was closed on 31st December 2019.

 This documentation contains:

 - :ref:`Helpdesk`: general information on how to contact the Helpdesk.
 - :ref:`SafeDocumentation`: general information on how to use the Turing's SAFE for helpdesk and support, managing user accounts and project research computing resources, and obtaining resource usage reports.
-- :ref:`CrayUrikaGxUserGuide`: general information on how to access, connect to and use the Turing's Cray Urika-GX service.
 - :ref:`AtirasSecureSafeHavenIntelUserGuide`: general information on how to access, connect to and use Atiras.

 How we collect, use and share information about your use of the service are explained in the :doc:`helpdesk/personal-data-privacy-policy`.